The Process Of Buying Property In Malta

-The Preliminary Agreement a.k.a Promise of Sale (konvenju in Maltese)
+The Promise of Sale

-This document is drawn up by a notary and sets down the terms of the sale, which include:
+After you found the best property for your needs, a Promise of Sale is prepared.
+Also known as Promise of Sale or Konvenju in Maltese, this document is drawn up by a notary and sets down the terms of the sale, which include:

 - Ground rent (if any)